-The Group's ongoing acquisition of COLT may involve additional risks, increased costs and may not be successful.
+The Group's acquisition of Colt may involve additional risks, increased costs, not produce the benefits expected or the post-acquisition integration may not be successful

-Management believes that the international expansion of the Group's operations through acquisitions presents significant opportunities for further growth.
-On 11 February 2021, CZ-US Holdings, Inc. ("CZ-US Holdings"), a wholly-owned direct subsidiary of the Issuer, as parent, CZ Acquisition II, LLC, a subsidiary of CZ-US Holdings ("CZ ACQ"), as merger subco, and Colt Holding Company LLC ("COLT") and TXPATCH8445 Holdings LLC as stock holder representatives entered into an agreement and plan of merger between CZ ACQ and COLT as the indirect owner of the U.S. firearms manufacturer Colt's Manufacturing Company LLC and its Canadian subsidiary, Colt Canada Corporation (the "COLT Acquisition Agreement").
-Through this transaction, the Group plans to establish a substantial production presence in the United States and to acquire COLT's strong customer base.
-However, there is no assurance that the Group will receive all necessary approvals of the completion of the transaction from the relevant U.S. and Canadian authorities, including (i) an unconditional approval of the transaction by the U.S. Committee on Foreign Investment, (ii) a clearance in respect of the Investment Canada Act, (iii) an approval of the U.S. International Traffic in Arms Regulations, and (iv) an approval under the U.S. Hart-Scott-Rodino Antitrust improvements Act.
-If these conditions are not satisfied or waived on or before 30 June 2021, either party may terminate the COLT Acquisition Agreement.
-Further, there is no assurance that the Group will be able to successfully integrate COLT's operations into the Group, produce the expected benefits related to production of CZ designed products and that the acquisition of COLT will overall be successful.
+The Group's management believes that the international expansion of the Group's operations through acquisitions presents significant opportunities for further growth.
+On 11 February 2021, CZ-US Holdings, Inc. (CZ-US Holdings), a wholly-owned direct subsidiary of the Issuer, CZ Acquisition II, LLC, a subsidiary of CZ-US Holdings, and TXPATCH8445 Holdings LLC entered into a merger agreement and plan of merger (the Colt Merger Agreement) under which the Group acquired 100 % of the equity interest in Colt Holding Company LLC (Colt), the parent company of the U.S. firearms manufacturer, Colt's Manufacturing Company LLC as well as its Canadian subsidiary, Colt Canada Corporation (Colt Canada) (the Colt Acquisition).
+Through the Colt Acquisition, the Group intends to establish a substantial production presence in the United States and to acquire Colt's strong customer base.
+After having received all necessary approvals of the completion of the transaction from the relevant U.S. and Canadian authorities, including (i) an unconditional approval of the transaction by the U.S. Committee on Foreign Investment, (ii) a clearance in respect of the Investment Canada Act, (iii) an approval of the U.S. International Traffic in Arms Regulations, and (iv) an approval under the U.S. Hart-Scott-Rodino Antitrust improvements Act, the Colt Acquisition was successfully closed on 21 May 2021.

+However, there is no assurance that the Group will be able to successfully integrate Colt's operations into the Group, produce the expected benefits related to production of CZ designed products and that the acquisition of Colt will overall be successful.
 This may also adversely impact the Group's ability to realise its strategic production and sales goals, especially on the U.S. market.

-In addition, based on its due diligence of the target, the Group expects that the acquisition of COLT will involve substantial investments into COLT's production capacities and capabilities and R&D activities in order to produce reliable and state of the art products and satisfy market demand.
-However, the Group cannot currently predict all of these costs, which may therefore be higher than the Group expects, thus adversely affecting COLT's as well as the Group's revenue and profitability and ultimately the Group's financial position.
+In addition, the Group expects that the acquisition of Colt will involve substantial investments into Colt's production capacities and capabilities and R&D activities in order to produce reliable and state of the art products and satisfy market demand.
+However, the Group cannot currently predict all of these costs, which may therefore be higher than the Group expects, thus adversely affecting Colt's as well as the Group's revenue and profitability and ultimately the Group's financial position.

-The Group may also face extra costs related to the U.S. National Labor Relations Act of 1935, under which COLT has a legal duty to bargain with its established labour unions with respect to employees' wages, work hours and other conditions of employment.
-COLT's current collective bargaining agreement is set to expire in March 2022 and the Group cannot predict the terms of the new agreement.
-COLT and the Group is therefore exposed to the risk of extensive demands by COLT's labour unions, which may increase COLT's labour costs and adversely affect its results of operations.
+The Group may also face extra costs related to the U.S. National Labor Relations Act of 1935, under which Colt has a legal duty to bargain with its established labour unions with respect to employees' wages, work hours and other conditions of employment.
+Colt's current collective bargaining agreement is set to expire in March 2022 and the Group cannot predict the terms of the new agreement.
+Colt and the Group is therefore exposed to the risk of extensive demands by Colt's labour unions, which may increase Colt's labour costs and adversely affect its results of operations.

-Further, COLT's business is exposed to various risks in connection with its long-term business relationships and its customer base, in particular:
+Further, Colt's business is exposed to various risks in connection with its long-term business relationships and its customer base, in particular: